ProjectGrantwood/public-health-nonprofit-program-funding/README.md

 ### *Added some non-trivial test cases*

-I added a few non-trivial unit test cases to the ```ProgramControllerMockMvcTest``` class.
+I added a few unit test cases to the ```ProgramControllerUnitTests``` class.
 Adding test cases was listed as "encouraged but not required" in the project description, but my understanding is that testing is immensely important to the maintainability of any codebase, and I felt that I needed to showcase some ability to write robust test cases.
 The included tests are far from exhaustive, but they do demonstrate that I have the ability to write tests that would be appropriate in a real-world application.